 Rolling incline, only couple spots (beginning and end) that had steeper inclines.
 Beautiful meadows and lake for camping at top.

-Easy/moderate hike in, I would recommend skipping the trailhead and driving further (immediate left after trailhead) maybe half mile up this road there is 3 boulders blocking an old access trail. park here, hike up the two inclines. a lot better than the trailhead entrance. it meets back up with the trail after the first spillway.
-Once you are at the lake, you will find multiple camp sites, all secluded feom one another.
+Easy/moderate hike in, I would recommend skipping the trail head and driving further (immediate left after trail head) maybe half mile up this road there is 3 boulders blocking an old access trail. park here, hike up the two inclines. a lot better than the trail head entrance. it meets back up with the trail after the first spillway.
+Once you are at the lake, you will find multiple camp sites, all secluded from one another.
 I recommend checking out the ones on the west side.
 Hammock guys should know, not a lot of trees up here!
 Bring your bug spray!

 Worth going to.
 I'd probably suggest going later in the season (late July and on) to avoid any late snows making the ground a marshland.